 We are working with a local religious leader to identify Syrian refugees — more than 15,000 of them are hunkered down among the 60,000 permanent resident — and help meet some of their basic needs.
 Right now, we have the money to help about 1000 refugee families in Mafraq get prepared for winter: that means we’ve giving them winter coats, blankets, kitchen supplies, food packages, gas heaters and gas.
 In general, we are a “hand-up not a hand-out” kind of operation, but in times like this we do our best to bring struggling people some measure of material comfort.
 Mercy Corps is providing similar support to Syrian refugees throughout the region.

 Mercy Corps is proud to be a partner of Nau.
 Support from Nau and its customers allows us to meet the needs of people like Hasna and her family.
-For more on our response with Syrian refugees, click here.
+For more on our response with Syrian refugees, visit the Syria crisis section of our website.